Introduction

 Getting the Plugin

-First, within your SBT project, create project/plugins/build.sbt (if it doesn’t already exist) and add the following:
+Within your SBT project, create project/plugins/build.sbt (if it doesn’t already exist) and add the following:

 Settings and Tasks